wizebit/WizeBit-Doc/README.md

 * the standard for storing files when accessing to which the available content analog of the WEB page will be formed;
 * web browser on the basis of an existing desktop application for viewing the above-described web pages;
-* routing protocol between the WIB application pages;
+* routing protocol between the WEB application pages;
-* nodes for storing addresses of WIB sites located inside the WizeBit network;
+* nodes for storing addresses of WEB sites located inside the WizeBit network;

-# Audio / Video / Chat communication systems inside WizeBit
+# WizeBit Protocol

 One of the most vital problems of today's messengers is their potential cooperation with regulatory bodies that entails the danger of disclosure of personal data in communication via audio, video, chat.